aschle/paper-adroid-unlock-patterns/study_by_siadati.md

 #Fortifying Android Patterns using Persuasive Security Framework

-persuasive secureity framework -  a set of principles to get users to behave more securely
+* persuasive secureity framework -  a set of principles to get users to behave more securely

 1. Blinking starting point
-2. EPSM continous feedback
+2. EPSM continous feedback (week, medium strong)

 * Participants - 270 from AmazonMTurk
 * 60% chose strong passwords with blinking